mattstyles/lerna-watch/readme.md

 This is a drawback that is not easily worked around.
 Nor is it trivial to add it to `lerna-watch`.

 The easiest solution here is likely to run your tests on a slower cadence such as running when you perform a commit (which you likely already do right?) rather than on save.
 Whilst this cadence is slower to visualise test failures, the trade-off is significantly faster incremental builds, depending on your requirements this is often enough.
-If your monorepo is large then running **all** your tests on commit may still be prohibitively expensive, in which case you could leverage the dependency graph that `lerna-watch` generates to run tests (`lerna-watch@1.1` will include a `-c` flag which you can use to specify different scripts to run).

 ## Programmatic use